This ham steaks recipe is perfect for any meal of the day!

 - 1 tablespoon butter

-- Place ham steaks and butter in a large frying pan over medium heat.
-Cook 2-3 minutes per side.
+- Heat a large frying pan over medium heat.
+Add the ham steaks and cook for 2 to 3 minutes per side.

-- Cook an additional 2-3 minutes per side or until heated through and glaze is sticky.
+- Brush over the ham and cook for an additional 2 to 3 minutes per side or until heated through and the glaze is sticky.

 - Serve warm with mustard.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.